google/googletest/docs/gmock_cook_book.md

 ### Using Predicates as Matchers

-gMock provides a [built-in set](gmock_cheat_sheet.md#MatcherList) of matchers.
+gMock provides a set of built-in matchers for matching arguments with expected values—see the [Matchers Reference](reference/matchers.md) for more information.
-In case you find them lacking, you can use an arbitrary unary predicate function or functor as a matcher - as long as the predicate accepts a value of the type you want.
+In case you find the built-in set lacking, you can use an arbitrary unary predicate function or functor as a matcher - as long as the predicate accepts a value of the type you want.
 You do this by wrapping the predicate inside the `Truly()` function, for example:

 ```cpp
 using ::testing::Truly;